 Associations & Memberships

 •Pennsylvania Bar Association, Workers' Compensation Section

 •Pittsburgh Claims Association

 Daniel devotes his practice to the defense of workers' compensation and federal black lung matters.
-With more than 15 years of experience in handling these types of matters, Daniel has represented sports manufacturing companies, trucking companies, hospitals, nursing homes, school districts, vehicle manufacturers, hotels, restaurants, electronics manufacturers, construction companies, public transportation entities, grocery/retail stores and mines.
+He represents sports manufacturing companies, trucking companies, hospitals, nursing homes, school districts, vehicle manufacturers, hotels, restaurants, electronics manufacturers, construction companies, public transportation entities, grocery/retail stores and mines.

 In 1990, Daniel graduated from Villanova University with a bachelor's degree in political science.
-He then attended Duquesne University School of Law and was awarded his juris doctor in 1993.
-Following graduation, he joined the Carnegie-based firm of Keisling & Associates, P.C. as an associate and concentrated his practice in the litigation of insurance defense, workers' compensation and federal black lung cases.
-In 1997, Daniel became a partner and shareholder in the firm of Keisling, Schmitt, Coletta & Deitrick, P.C., and continued to develop his practice in the aforementioned areas.
+He then attended Duquesne University School of Law and was awarded his juris doctor in 1993 .
+Since beginning his practice, Daniel has focused on the litigation of insurance defense, workers' compensation and federal black lung cases.

 Past Employment Positions